The 1999 Survey

 The category of Duration is interesting in that it represents the subjective length of time the UFO experience lasted.
 Naturally, these times are greatly suspect because it is known that people tend to misjudge the flow of time.
 However, some people can be good at estimating time, so this value has some meaning.
 Although an estimate of "one hour" may be in error by several minutes, it is unlikely that the correct value would be, for example, one minute (disregarding the claims of "missing time" during the abduction category of experiences).
 Furthermore, there have been cases when a UFO was observed and clocked accurately, so that we can be reasonably certain that UFO events can last considerable periods of time.

 The average duration of a sighting can be calculated as the summation of all given durations divided by the number of cases with a stated duration.
+This value has varied somewhat.
 In 1994-95, the value was approximately seven minutes.
-But in 1996, the average length of time witnesses observed a UFO was remarkably more than 25 minutes (1,536 seconds)!
-This is very long time for a witness to be observing an unusual object in the sky.
-For 1998, the average duration of all cases was about 15 minutes and 39% of all sightings were briefer than 30 seconds.
+But in 1996, the average length of time witnesses observed a UFO was more than 25 minutes (1,536 seconds)!
+(This is very long time for a witness to be observing an unusual object in the sky.)
+In 1998, the average duration of all cases was about 15 minutes and 39% of all sightings were briefer than 30 seconds, whereas in 1999, the duration of a typical sighting dropped to between five and eight minutes, much like the 1994-95 data.

 Previous analyses have shown that long-duration sightings tend to occur in the early morning hours, from about midnight until 6:00 a.m.
 It is probable that the majority of observations at this time are those of astronomical objects, moving slowly with the rotation of the Earth.